Jemimahosei/CornellSOUP/design-plan/design-journey.md

 3. TODO: task 3

 TODO: add more tasks if necessary (a good rule of thumb is a task for every user goal)

+You recently joined soup and want to recruit new member find the link to the group me page

 ### Participant 1 (Final Submission)
 > Using your notes from above, describe your user by answering the questions below.